 The cast were tutored in sword and quarterstaff routines by Belgian fencing master Fred Cavens and his son Albert.
 The actual trick shooting, including the famous arrow-splitting shot was done by archery expert Howard Hill.
 He also shot the arrows which hit heavily padded stuntmen and bit players who were paid $150 per shot for letting Hill do it.
 Flynn did most of his own stunts except for a leap with his hands tied behind his back, another leap unto the back of a horse, his swing up the Nottingham gate and his drop to the other side.

 Two directors received screen credit for their work.
 William Keighley was the original director chosen by Warner Bros.
 He had directed Errol Flynn in 'The Prince and the Pauper' in 1937.
 He was replaced by the more dynamic Michael Curtiz who also had previously directed Flynn in a similar role in 'Captain Blood' in 1935.
-Both Directors were given onscreen credit for their work.
-Curtiz and Flynn would never have a warm relationship but would ultimately make twelve films together.
+Both Directors were given on screen credit for their work.
+Curtiz and Flynn never had a warm relationship but would ultimately make twelve films together.